wink-link/winklink-doc/docs/automation.md

 ### Node Configuration

 WINkLink node is configured using TOML files.
-Main config is tools/config/config.toml.
-With secrets.toml you can specify a db instance to be used.
+The main configuration files is `tools/config/config.toml`.
+The `secrets.toml` file is used to specify the database instance to be used.
 Below is a sample template for reference.

 ```toml
 # secrets.toml